 Venice is a dream but it can also be a nightmare.
+In summer the huge crowds of people can almost ruin your experience.
 I will never forget the tide of humanity that greeted me when I first stepped off the vaporetto into St Mark’s square many years ago.
-It was not a pleasant experience.
-There is no doubting the unique beauty of the city but it is hard to appreciate when crushed into the armpits of your fellow tourists.
+And those crowds are only getting bigger.

 Venetian legends and symbols